heiswayi/heiswayi.nrird.com/_posts/2016/2016-05-05-multithreading-vs-single-threading-programming.md

 Time elapsed: 00:00:01.6416939
 ```

+### Conclusion

-Based on the results above (using my PC), multithreading programming provides about **4x faster** compared to single threading.
+Based on the demo results using my PC, multithreading programming provides about **4x faster** compared to single threading.